willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 ## Troubleshooting

-Here are the errors I've committed.
-If you have others I'm happy to list them here, especially if you have a solution.
+Here are the problems I've had.
+I'm happy to add your's, especially if you have a solution.

 #### status=200 success